altwajre/hello-akka/resources/docs/03-actors/07-persistence/README.md

 # Event Adapters
 In long running projects using event sourcing sometimes the need arises to detach the data model from the domain model completely.
 Event Adapters help in situations where:
-    Version Migrations – existing events stored in Version 1 should be “upcasted” to a new Version 2 representation, and the process of doing so involves actual code, not just changes on the serialization layer.
+    Version Migrations – existing events stored in Version 1 should be "upcasted" to a new Version 2 representation, and the process of doing so involves actual code, not just changes on the serialization layer.
 For these scenarios the toJournal function is usually an identity function, however the fromJournal is implemented as v1.Event=>v2.Event, performing the necessary mapping inside the fromJournal method.
-This technique is sometimes referred to as “upcasting” in other CQRS libraries.
+This technique is sometimes referred to as "upcasting" in other CQRS libraries.
     Separating Domain and Data models – thanks to EventAdapters it is possible to completely separate the domain model from the model used to persist data in the Journals.
 For example one may want to use case classes in the domain model, however persist their protocol-buffer (or any other binary serialization format) counter-parts to the Journal.
 A simple toJournal:MyModel=>MyDataModel and fromJournal:MyDataModel=>MyModel adapter can be used to implement this feature.
     Journal Specialized Data Types – exposing data types understood by the underlying Journal, for example for data stores which understand JSON it is possible to write an EventAdapter toJournal:Any=>JSON such that the Journal can directly store the json instead of serializing the object to its binary representation.
 Implementing an EventAdapter is rather stright forward: